 and so called for its strong connection with the city of Rome,

-where it was widely used as a draught
+where it was widely used as draught

-animal, as the main source of beef
+as the main source of beef,

 and as the leading role of the Giostra